Crisis and Hardship Assistance

 Serves residents west of Broadway.
 Tues., Thurs., 4th Sat., 10 am-1 pm.

 Serves residents south of the river.
 Wed. & Fri.,10 am-1 pm.

 For those unable to pick up food, call 8:30 am – 3 pm, Mon.-Sat., to arrange delivery.
 Line stays busy; keep trying your call.
 Delivery orders will be taken each day as long as volunteer teams are available.
 If no answer, please call back the next day.

 Emergency food and shelter for adults (18+).
 Homeless assistance and substance-abuse program for adults.
 Crossroads (633-7630), a resource center, offers crisis intervention, phone and computer access, short-term storage, limited transportation, and referrals to health care and social services.

 Call for information on Levelized Billing Plan to lessen drastic seasonal bill increases or utility problems/outages.
 Ask about third-party notification program that allows you to authorize another person to be notified if you receive a Final Notice for disconnection.

 Ladies of Charity Emergency Assistance: 474-9329

 Provides clothing vouchers for adjacent thrift store and offers limited help with rent, utilities, and medications.
 Food pantry (three-day supply).
-Must have photo ID; also need documents showing Social Security numbers of everyone in household.
-Thrift store offers clothing, furniture, and household goods, Mon.-Sat., 9:30 am – 4 pm.
+Photo ID is required.
+Thrift store offers clothing, furniture, and household goods, Mon.-Sat., 9 am-4 pm.
 Donations accepted during business hours.
-Donation pick-up available for furniture and other household items on Wednesdays and Saturdays.
+Donation pick-up available for furniture and other household items.